 The application workflow was pretty simple.
-When the user clicks on Share Button programmatically, the application will take a screenshot and use the explicit intent user as options to send screenshots using any applications that support Image share.
+When the user clicks on the “Share Button” programmatically, the application will take a screenshot and use the explicit intent to send screenshots using any applications that support image share.

-The problem starts getting clear.
-I open build.gradle and checked target version is changed to API 29 (Android 10) somehow.
+I open build.gradle and checked target version are changed to API 30 (Android 11) somehow.

-How to resolve above using LegacyStorage?
+How to resolve abov error using LegacyStorage?

-We need to pass the single line of code, which will turn off the flag for Android 10 devices, and you will be allowed to use LegacyStorage.
+We need to pass the single line of code, which will turn off the flag for Android 10+ devices, and you will be allowed to use LegacyStorage.

 <manifest ... > <application ... android:requestLegacyExternalStorage="true" ..> ... </application> </manifest>

-Changes should like this below Sample Image.
+Changes should be like this below sample image.

-Run the application and your application functions will start working.
+Run the application and your application functions will start working again.

 For your ease, we have uploaded a sample project to the GitHub repository.
 To clone the repository click on this link.